Step by Step Guide to Troubleshoot Wi-Fi Connection on Your Laptop

 Go to your laptop’s network settings, and make sure that the Wi-Fi connection is enabled.
 If not, enable it by clicking the “Enable Wi-Fi” button or checkmark.
 This should solve the majority of the issues you may be experiencing.

-Related Article: How to Extend Your Laptop Battery Lifespan
+Related Article: How to Easily Connect Your Laptop to a Projector

 Step 2: Network Troubleshooting Tool